danjulio/blue_pot/readme.md

 * Automatically connect to a cellphone when available
 * Simple serial command interface

 The prototype is completely functional with the limitation that it only supports 10-digit dialing.
 It also has a slight problem with noise from the Bluetooth module being coupled back into the audio when the module is far from the phone and increases its RF output power.
+I use the higher power Class 1 module (+15 dBm typ output power).

-The BM64 module was connected deadbug style as shown below.
+The BM64 module is connected deadbug style as shown below.
 ![BM64 dead bug](pictures/bm64_wiring_diagram.png)

 ### Bluetooth Pairing with a cellphone